Awards - Karl Deutsch Award

 Submitting Nominations

-The nomination period for the Karl Deutsch Award is now closed.
-The nomination form will be available in July 2024.
+The nomination period for the Karl Deutsch Award is open.

 Nomination Deadline: 1 November 2024